What Should You Expect from Your Lighting Contractor?

 What you should look for in a lighting advisor is a challenging question.

-When you begin to research lighting and lighting consultants, electrical contractors, architects maybe, or even other energy experts, you can use these check points to see if they’re the lighting design partner that you want working with you on your new
+When you begin to research lighting and lighting consultants, electrical contractors, architects maybe, or even other energy experts, you can use these check points to see if thy’re the lighting design partner that you want working with you on your new lighting project.

 Assessing a lighting upgrade or installation, whether it’s for one facility, multiple facilities, or just a small section of the plant, can always benefit from having access to LED lighting solutions experts who are: